-IObit Malware Fighter Pro is the lead product in the company's security range, and has what looks like a capable feature set.
-It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL blocking, webcam protection, ad blocking, browser privacy tools and more.
+IObit Malware Fighter Pro (opens in new tab) is the lead product in the company's security range, and has what looks like a capable feature set.
+It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL filtering, ad blocking, anti-cryptocurrency mining, webcam protection, and more.

 IObit Malware Fighter Pro may be crammed with features, but its main console is simple and straightforward.
 There's a clear display of your security status, a large Smart Scan button, and a tiny toolbar on the left-hand side.

-There were some issues with running scans in parallel.
-Normally, we could right-click a file in Explorer, select Scan and get a report immediately.
+It wasn't possible to run scans in parallel.
+If you need to check a file from Explorer, for instance, you can normally right click it, select Scan with IObit and get a report immediately.
 But if a Smart Scan was running, IObit simply switched to the Smart Scan window and left us waiting to get the results.

-A browser extension aims to block ads, highlight dangerous links in search engine results and prevent access to malicious sites.
-The ad blocker worked reasonably well, but we struggled to find any URL that would generate a warning.
+An 'IObit Surfing Protection & Ads Removal' browser extension aims to block ads, highlight dangerous links in search engine results and prevent access to malicious sites.
+Other packages take a similar approach, but somehow IObit makes a horrible mess of the installation process.

 We do know that Malware Fighter Pro includes the excellent Bitdefender engine, which is a definite plus.
-But it's not implemented in the same way as the original, and there's no guarantee you'll get the same level of protection as with Bitdefender's own products.
+But it's not implemented in the same way as the original, and doesn't include the same level of real-time protection, so it's unlikely you'll get the same degree of malware-blocking effectiveness as with Bitdefender's own products.

 Adding IObit's own engine may help protect you from even more threats, but we're unconvinced.
 It mostly raised false alarms for us.

-IObit Malware Fighter Pro seems to offer a lot of functionality for a low price, but some features don't work as expected, the core antivirus seems average at best, and it can easily be disabled by a targeted malware attack.
+IObit Malware Fighter Pro has a lengthy feature list, but some features don't work as expected, the core antivirus seems average at best, and there's no comparative scores available from the big testing labs.